dhis2/dhis2-docs/src/user/using-the-aggregate-data-entry-app.md

     > Zero (0) will delete the value if the data element has been
     > configured to not store zeros.

-8. When you've corrected errors and you're done with data entry, click **Complete**.
+8. When you have corrected errors and you have finished entering data for the entire form, click **Complete**.

     Passing validation is not required when completing a form unless the data